 “Social Distancing”: Building a Productive Team Remotely

-“I absolutely love working from home,” one of my team members told me, now that we’re working remotely to limit the spread of COVID-19, the disease caused by the coronavirus “I now have 3 extra hours each day that I was spending commuting before.
+“I absolutely love working from home,” one of my remote team members told me, now that we’re working remotely to limit the spread of COVID-19, the disease caused by the coronavirus “I now have 3 extra hours each day that I was spending commuting before.
 I can finally get enough sleep and go to the gym and be more productive.”

 “Not commuting is nice, I guess,” says another employee unenthusiastically.
 Visibly disappointed, he explained, “I miss interacting with my co-workers.
 That really kept me focused.
 Plus, I just miss whiteboarding with my colleagues.
 I find that I think much better with a sharpie, whiteboard, and knowledgeable colleague.
 In fact, I worked in the office yesterday because I work better at my desk where everything is set up.”